 The Interest-Free Credit Card With the Longest Promotional Period: Citi Simplicity

-The Citi Simplicity lives up to its name by simply offering a generous interest-free period of 18 months for both purchases and balance transfers.
-That’s one of the longest 0% intro APR periods in the industry.
+The Citi Simplicity lives up to its name by simply offering a generous for both purchases and balance transfers, which is one of the longest 0% intro APR periods in the industry.
 If you need a lot of time to pay off your balance, get this card.

 While it’s not a rewards or cashback card, Citi Simplicity does not charge late fees or assess a penalty interest rate if you miss a payment.
 It also keeps costs down by not charging an annual fee.
 That could make this card a keeper beyond the special introductory interest-free period.

-Keep in mind that while balance transfers do not incur interest during the promotional period, they do have a $5 or 3 percent fee, whichever is greater.
+Keep in mind that while balance transfers do not incur interest during the promotional period, they do have a balance transfer fee.

 VentureOne Is a Zero Interest Credit Card That Earns Free Travel